fastify/fastify/CONTRIBUTING.md

 Individuals making significant and valuable contributions are given commit-access to the project to contribute as they see fit.
 This project is more like an open wiki than a standard guarded open source project.

+### I want to be a collaborator!

+If you think you meet the above criteria and we have not invited you yet, we are sorry!
+Feel free reach out to a [Lead Maintainer](https://github.com/fastify/fastify#team) privately with a few links to your valuable contributions.

 ## Rules

 There are a few basic ground-rules for contributors: